joeyvigil/SOTC_rules/README.md

 ### Setup

-Randomly collect the indicated number of Victory Point Planets (purple), Gas Planets (green), and Mineral Planets (blue) and place them on the circles of the game board.
+Randomly collect the indicated number of Victory Point Planets (purple), Gas Planets (green), and Mineral Planets (blue) and place them randomly on the circles of the game board.

 Players | VP Planets | Gas Planets | Mineral Planets
 ------- | ------- | ------- | ------